WatchGuard Email Protection Integration with Microsoft 365

 Restrict the Inbound Email Traffic of Your Microsoft 365 Mailboxes

 To prevent your Microsoft 365 environment from receiving unprocessed emails by our services, you must configure a connector for inbound email traffic.
-This connector ensures that only messages coming from our IP address range are accepted by Microsoft 365.
+This connector makes sure that only messages coming from our IP address range are accepted by Microsoft 365.
 Any email messages that do not originate from our IP address range are rejected.

 To restrict the inbound email traffic of your Microsoft 365 mailboxes: